bit-whisperer/RazerBlade152022Drivers/To Fix Audio/README.md

 First turn off automatic driver downloads through windows update.
 This can be done in Windows Settings App -> System -> About -> Advanced System Settings -> Hardware -> Device Installation Settings -> No -> Ok

-There are other ways to disable it too, just do a serch for "disable automatic driver downloads from windows update windows 10"
+There are other ways to disable it too, just do a search for "disable automatic driver downloads from windows update windows 10"

 Now the THX Spatial Audio can be removed without it being automatically reinstalled.